csiro-mlai/HybridPredictionReview/README.md

 For now, this is a scratch pad to think through some connections, ideas and shortcomings of current approaches.

+I'm writing this in markdown, but we could totally do it in LaTeX or RMarkdown if people are into that.

 ## Dropout

 Dropout gives me a kinda-sorta posterior predictive density for a given NN model.